labsquare/CutePeaks/README.md

 ## Features
 Once the file is open, cutepeaks allows you to :
 - Explore the trace from a scroll area. ( Finger geasture are supported with touch screen)
-- Scale the trace horizontally and vertically using 2 sliders at the bottom right.
+- Scale the trace horizontally or vertically using 2 sliders at the bottom right.
 - Select a subsequence with the mouse as with any text editor.
 Then you can cut or copy to the clipboard
 - Make the reverse complement from the edit menu
 - Display Sequence and metadata from the view menu